MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 PX4 User Guide.
-	It is now time to follow the PX4 user-guide provided as: https://docs.px4.io/main/en/ros/ros2_comm.htmljhnjn

-	The goal in the end, is to talk with the pixhawk PX-4.

-	!!!KEEP IN MIND THAT WE HAVE UBUNTU 20.04!!!
+	It is now time to follow the PX4 user-guide provided as: https://docs.px4.io/main/en/ros/ros2_comm.htmljhnjn The goal in the end, is to talk with the pixhawk PX-4. !!!KEEP IN MIND THAT WE HAVE UBUNTU 20.04!!!
 We thus need to install ROS 2 FOXY.

  Install ROS2
 	LINK: https://docs.ros.org/en/foxy/Installation/Ubuntu-Install-Debians.html

 Run:

  	locale

-		Returned expected results.
-Continue.
+If UTF-8, continue.

 Run:

  	sudo apt install software-properties-common
 	sudo add-apt-repository universe

-		Returned expected results.
-Continue.
+If it returned expected results, then continue.

 Run:

 	sudo apt update && sudo apt install curl -y sudo curl -sSL https://raw.githubusercontent.com/ros/rosdistro/master/ros.key -o /usr/share/keyrings/ros-archive-keyring.gpg